Revanth27-08/Install_guide_Plumed_with_Pytorch_Gromacs/README.md

 - check in the output of the config_pytorch.sh if libtorch is enabled (checking libtorch with -lc10... yes) and mpi is enabled (PLUMED will be compiled using MPI).
 These two are the most problematic usually.
 If not, try loading another compiler and/or openmpi version.
 On HPC resources, you might encouter further trouble with the compiler.
 A solution is to disable the ABI libraries.
-In case, send me an email at valeriorizzi33@gmail.com and ask me.

 - when successful, in the terminal run source libtorch/sourceme.sh